 We are two moms who's lives were turned upside down when our sons were diagnosed with Type 1 Diabetes.
 Our sons face this life-threatening disease with strength, courage and perseverance despite being subjected on a daily basis to ignorance and misconceptions.
 It is with their future in mind that we file this petition to bring clarity to two very different diseases - Type 1 and Type 2 Diabetes.
 The facts surrounding both of these conditions are increasingly confused by the media.
 Revising the type classifications to more accurately reflect the nature of onset for each form of Diabetes would alleviate the confusion and would not only benefit those living with both diseases, but it would allow awareness to be raised in a clear manner.
 We hope that you will join us in this effort.

 Type 1 Diabetes and Type 2 Diabetes are two very different conditions; yet their names are only distinguished by a number.
 Their 'type' is rarely, if ever, clarified when discussed by the media or the public.
 This leads to widespread confusion surrounding the differences between these two forms of Diabetes.
-Our petition addresses this issue within four primary goals:
+Our petition addresses this issue within three primary goals:

 1. To end the widespread misconceptions regarding Type 1 & Type 2 Diabetes

-2. To allow advocates of both diseases to properly educate the public and bring awareness to their unique form of Diabetes
+2. To allow advocates of both diseases to properly educate the public and bring awareness to their unique form of Diabetes.

-3. To facilitate more effective fundraising to meet the specific goals of each type of Diabetes
+3. To facilitate more effective fundraising to meet the specific goals of each type of Diabetes.

-The misconceptions regarding Type 1 and Type 2 Diabetes start with the subtle distinction in the names, or rather 'the numbers'.
+The misconceptions regarding Type 1 and Type 2 Diabetes start with using numbers rather than distinct names.
 This is compounded by the surge of Type 2 in children and adults, and the onslaught of media coverage that fails to clarify the 'type'.
 While the well-publicized coverage is improving the lives of both those living with Type 2, and those on the path to developing the disease, it in no way relates to Type 1.
 Diabetes is frequently the subject of television shows, such as "The Biggest Loser" and "Dr. Oz"; however, these shows often perpetuate false claims of reversing and curing diabetes.
 With no mention of 'Type', the public perceives all diabetes as one and the same.
-This misconception is especially dangerous for children with Type 1.
-Teachers, coaches, medics, nurses, and others involved in caring for Type 1 children often share the same misconceptions as the general public and do not think of Type 1 as different from Type 2.
-Dismissing a child's Type 1 Diabetes as less than a critical condition could result in a life-threatening situation in a matter of minutes.
+This misconception is especially dangerous for thise with Type 1.
+Teachers, coaches, medics, nurses, and others often share the same misconceptions as the general public and do not think of Type 1 as different from Type 2.
+Dismissing Type 1 Diabetes as less than a critical condition could result in a life-threatening situation in a matter of minutes.
 Unfortunately, the incidence of Type 1 is also on the rise; but unlike Type 2, the public awareness campaigns do not reach their full potential because of the confusion caused by using numbers as names.
-As a result, T1 symptoms are brushed off as the flu, by parents and the medical community alike, resulting in a preventable serious state of health or even death.
+As a result, T1 symptoms are brushed off as the flu, by parents and the medical community alike, resulting in serious illness or even death.

 Public education and awareness is crucial for both 'types' of Diabetes.
 Each disease has a different message that needs to be delivered to the public in order to properly treat those affected by it.
 In addition, the fundraising goals of Type 1 and Type 2 have a different focus.
-Research towards a cure is important for Type 2, but fundraising and spending is often allocated to early intervention and life-style education.
+Research towards a cure is important for Type 2, but most fundraising is often allocated to early intervention and life-style education.
 This emphasis does not benefit Type 1 as it cannot be prevented or controlled by lifestyle.
 A cure is the only hope for Type 1's, but the name confusion is inhibiting that goal as the media expands their coverage of Type 2.
 A name change that more accurately reflects the nature of each disease would alleviate the confusion and allow advocates of both groups to communicate their personal message and focus on their unique fundraising goals.
 Type 2 will continue to garner media exposure regardless of the name it bears; however, a new name, combined with a focused educational campaign, would help remove the stigma that has become attached to Type 2 and enable the public to see the disease in a new light.
 For Type 1, this name change will ensure an identity that it urgently needs to advocate for a cure.